flow-ai/flowai-api-docs/source/includes/_messaging.md

 }
 ```

-With each message you need to provide some information regarding the sender, user or as Flow.ai calls it, the originator of the message.
+With each message you need to provide some information regarding the sender, user or as we call it, the originator of the message.

 #### Attributes